© Copyright DHX Electric Machines, Inc.

-Founded in 2014, DHX Electric Machines, Inc. was formed after the successful demonstration of the DWHX™ cooled 15kW ultra-high torque density electric motor, funded by the Georgia Research Alliance via Georgia Tech's VentureLab, which validated 10 years of research in the areas of micromanufacturing, liquid cooling technologies, portable power generation and electro-mechanical design at MayorLab.
-DHX relocated in 2015 from the Georgia Tech campus to Braselton, GA, moving into a 20,000 sq.ft production facility equipped with lean manufacturing cells, CNC machining centers, and coil production of motors sized up to 300kW.
+Founded in 2014, DHX Electric Machines, Inc. was formed after the successful demonstration of the DwHX™ cooled 15kW ultra-high torque density electric motor, funded by the Georgia Research Alliance via Georgia Tech's VentureLab, validating 10 years of research in the areas of micromanufacturing, liquid cooling technologies, portable power generation, and electro-mechanical design at MayorLab.
+In 2015, DHX relocated from the Georgia Tech campus to Braselton, GA, moving into a 20,000 sq.ft production facility equipped with lean manufacturing cells, CNC machining centers, and coil production of motors sized up to 300kW.
 The company is in the early growth stage with motor offerings in vertical traction, HVAC compressor, marine applications, and golf cart markets.
 DHX is also engaged in advance R&D initiatives for military applications.
-DHX looks forward to entering areas of wind generation applications soon.
+DHX looks forward to entering areas of aerospace, wind generation, and transportation applications soon.